View Charles Syler's Notice on mrt.com and share memories

-Charles "Mike" Syler, 59, of Midland, Texas passed away joining his Heavenly Father on April 10, 2019.
+Charles "Mike" Syler, 59, of Midland, passed away on April 10, 2019.
 Visitation will be held from 3:00 p.m. to 5:00 p.m., Sunday, April 14, 2019 at Nalley-Pickle & Welch Funeral Home in Midland.
 Graveside services will be held at 11:00 a.m., Monday, April 15, 2019 at Resthaven Memorial Park.
-Survivors include his mom, Joyce Syler; brother, Matt Syler and his wife MaryAnn.
+Mike was born in Midland, TX to Joyce and Vernon Syler on August 26, 1959.
+He owned S&S Radiator Service with his dad until they retired.
+Mike enjoyed spending time with family and friends, working on cars, shooting guns and always lending a helping hand.
+He will be deeply missed.
+Mike is preceded in death by his father Vernon Syler.
+Survivors include his mom, Joyce Syler; brother, Matt Syler and his wife MaryAnn; nieces, Mandy Beavers and husband Jody and their children, Trey and Sally; Mindy Hale and husband Brandon and their children, Brennand and Brooks and numerous cousins.
+Arrangements are under the direction of Nalley-Pickle & Welch Funeral Home & Crematory of Midland.
+Online condolences can be made at www.npwelch.com

 Nalley-Pickle & Welch Funeral Home